-At United Through Diabetes you will have the unique opportunity to hear from our amazing team of researchers, who will be showcasing their work at our Diabetes Research Village.
-Throughout the day, our funded researchers will be available to chat about their exciting research projects and answer any question you may have.
+At United Through Diabetes we hope you took the opportunity to meet and hear from our amazing team of researchers, showcasing their work at our Diabetes Research Village.
+You can find out more about them here.

 Dr Adaikala Antonysunil